-CockroachDB employs the widely used Raft protocol as it's distributed consensus mechanism.
-In CockroachDB each range is a distinct Raft group – the consensus for each range is determined independently of other ranges.
+CockroachDB employs the widely used Raft protocol as its distributed consensus mechanism.
+In CockroachDB, each range is a distinct Raft group – the consensus for each range is determined independently of other ranges.

-In Raft and in most distributed consensus mechanisms we need a minimum of 3 nodes.
+In Raft and in most distributed consensus mechanisms, we need a minimum of 3 nodes.
 This is because a majority of nodes (a quorum) must always agree on the state.
 In the event of a network partition, the only side of the partition with the majority of nodes can continue.

 In a Raft group, one of the nodes is elected as leader by a majority of nodes in the group.
 The other nodes are known as followers.
 The Raft leader controls changes to the raft group.

-Changes sent to the Raft leader are written to it's Raft log and propagated to the followers.
+Changes sent to the Raft leader are written to its Raft log and propagated to the followers.
 When a majority of nodes accept the change, then the change is committed by the leader.
 Note that in CockroachDB, each range has its own Raft log since every range is replicated separately.

 Leader elections occur regularly or may be triggered when a node fails to receive a heartbeat message from the leader.
-In the later case, a follower who cannot communicate with the leader will declare itself a candidate and initiate an election.
+In the latter case, a follower who cannot communicate with the leader will declare itself a candidate and initiate an election.
 Raft includes a set of safety rules that prevent any data loss during the election process.
 In particular, a candidate cannot win an election unless its log contains all committed entries.

 Nodes that are temporarily disconnected from the cluster can be sent relevant sections of the Raft log to re-synchronize or – if necessary – a point in time snapshot of the state followed by a catch-up via Raft logs.